C0nst4nt1n30x00/CKey/README.md

-# API Caller Tool
+# Ckey

 ## Overview

-The **LeakMe** is a Python script designed to interact with various APIs by simplifying the process of making requests.
+The **Ckey** is a Python script designed to interact with various APIs by simplifying the process of making requests.
 The tool provides a user-friendly command-line interface that allows users to select from a list of supported APIs, input their credentials, and execute API calls easily.

 ## Supported APIs